tablelandnetwork/example-data-dao-polygon/README.md

 There is an additional example in `/contracts/GameIndex/` which shows how to limit the ability of the DAO to only modify data in a single table (created on contract initialization).

-Finally, there is a WIP example using an NFT as the DAO membership token.
+Finally, there is an example using NFT for membership instead of ERC20 in `/contracts/NFTMembership`.

 ## Governance